n-grace-henry/MS-Thesis/feb_progress_log.md

 Took overnight to dry salmon samples after the column purification because I turned off the heat because I had to go home.
 Added the 1 mL of 0.01 HCl this morning and letting the sample dissolve.
 The sample is very dry and solid at the bottom of the vial so it's a little challenging to fully dissolve but going ok so far.
+The Sockeye sample is dissolving the worst but both the Chinook ones are looking pretty good.
+Will wait the full 30 minutes before starting the defatting process so I'm hoping the sample will be fully dissolved by then.